shashankpatibandla/RythmicObservers/README.md

 # RythmicObservers

-### This Repository contains the analysis we have done on the morton arboretum data
+### This Repository contains the analysis we have done on the morton arboretum data.
+All the analysis and supporting documents can be found in the directories below

 ##### Please Find the Workplan for the Project [here](https://github.com/shashankpatibandla/RythmicObservers/tree/master/Deliverables/Workplan%26ResearchQuestions)